narimanmani/cimet2/README.md

 1. Builds the CIMET project with Maven.
 2. Creates a shallow clone of Spinnaker that is restricted to the last ~60 days of history to ensure at least two recent commits are available for analysis.
 3. Generates a temporary `config.json` targeting the desired branch of Spinnaker.
-4. Executes the Excel output runner (`mvn exec:java -Dexec.mainClass=edu.university.ecs.lab.detection.ExcelOutputRunner -Dexec.args="./config.json"`).
+4. Executes the Excel output runner (`./mvnw exec:java -Dexec.mainClass=edu.university.ecs.lab.detection.ExcelOutputRunner -Dexec.args="./config.json"`).
 5. Uploads the resulting Excel workbook located at `output/spinnaker/output-Spinnaker.xlsx` as an artifact so you can inspect metrics and anti-pattern results.

 ### Spinnaker Excel detection workflow